Here is the second part of Paul Grassart’s contribution (http://www.paulgrassart.com/) on the peak lapel:

 While a higher notch lengthens lines, a lower notch appears to draw the eye to the tie knot area; and instead of outlining a horizontal line widening the bust, it seems to fill the chest and increase its volume.

-It is worth noting that all three lapels have the exact same width, even if notch height has a significant impact on the shape of the lapel.
+It is worth noting that all three lapels above have the exact same width : notch height has a significant impact on the shape of the lapel.

-3. As we are about to see, the shape of the notch itself is of the utmost importance for the character of a jacket.
-On all three images below, the notch is at the very same height, and the lapel has the very same width.
+As we are about to see, the shape of the notch itself is of the utmost importance for the character of a jacket.
+On all three examples below, the notch is at the very same height, and the lapel has the very same width.

-The longer gorge, Smalto-style, makes the lapel appear more energetic by directing the lines towards the shoulder.
-A shorter gorge creates a rounder impression by bringing the lapel closer to a shawl lapel.
+The longer gorge, Smalto-style, makes the lapel appear more “dynamic”, by directing the lines towards the shoulder.
+A shorter gorge creates a “rounder” impression by bringing the lapel closer to a shawl lapel.

-4. A fourth way of drawing a lapel to modulate the notch is to modify the gorge angle.
+4. A fourth way to modulate the notch is to modify the gorge angle.